By Gary Meyer and Patric Hedlund

 Seidner hurriedly withdrew his suit.

 The dismissal was filed on October 13, the same day that attorney Draper would have had to file an answer to the anti-SLAPP motion to explain to the court why his client’s case should not be immediately dismissed by the judge as a harassment suit designed to stifle freedom of speech.
-Seidner terminated the suit with no concessions from the newspaper.
+Seidner terminated the lawsuit with no concessions from the newspaper.
 He signed the dismissal without a confidentiality clause that his attorney demanded, but the newspapers refused.

 As a newspaper company, Hometown Publishing has a responsibility to the public to report about Seidner’s suit and about the important constitutional protections for free speech and political debate which are at stake in this matter.